Kadian extended-release capsulesPronunciation

 Treating and preventing moderate to severe pain when a continuous, around-the-clock opioid pain reliever is needed over an extended period of time.
 Kadian extended-release capsules should only be used by patients who have already been taking a narcotic pain medicine and are tolerant to its effects.

-Kadian extended-release capsules is a narcotic pain reliever.
+Kadian extended-release capsules are a narcotic pain reliever.
 It works in the brain and nervous system to reduce pain.

 Do NOT use Kadian extended-release capsules if: